LimarAryan/x_art_bot/README.md

 cd x_art_bot
 ```
 3. Run art_scraper.py from inside directory</br>
-until you are satisfied with the amount of downloaded images
+until you are satisfied with the amount of downloaded images</br>
 **Warning: if you leave it running you will continuously download files**
 ```bash
 python art_scraper.py